lenoxys/hacklab/docs/01-getting-started/setup.rst

 Log into the Linux VM
 ----------------------------

-During this lab we create a VM for the different group on Azure.
+During this lab we create a VM for the different group on Azure if you are directly based in Palo Alto Networks Office.
-We have already installed the terraform but just in case you need to install on your laptop:
+We have already installed the terraform in the Linux VM but just in case you need to install on your laptop:

 download the zip file ``https://releases.hashicorp.com/terraform/0.11.14/``